singhvigyat/patient-management-platform/README.md

 **Gateway validates tokens by HTTP, not by sharing the signing key.**
 Auth remains the only component that knows the secret.
 Cost: an extra hop on every patient request.
 Gain: rotate keys in one place; gateway stays protocol-only.

-**gRPC for billing, Kafka for analytics — not “Kafka for everything”.**
+**gRPC for billing, Kafka for analytics.
+Not "Kafka for everything".**
 If billing is an event, you get a patient with no account until some consumer runs.
 That is a product bug dressed up as decoupling.
 Events are for work that may be late.
 RPCs are for work that must be true before the response.

 **Protobuf on Kafka, not JSON.**